ufo-github/ponyfoo/README.md

 TODO

+- not ALL the fields
+- deployment script

+PERFORMANCE

+- revving
 - canonical, etc: fill metadata (see defaultRequestModel.js)
+- critical path css inline
 - further unbloat all.js

-- deployment script
-- revving

-- not ALL the fields
-- (astro) figure out partial cookie cutter
-  - add search input box
-  - latest posts sidebar
-    - add a button to '/articles/archives'
-    - add a button to subscribe
+  - load FAT js after page completes loading

+NICETIES

 - (author) email composer with subject, intro, and markdown body
+- flash should be in layout really?
+- cmd + enter look up a lib that has simple api

+OBSCURE BUGS

 - json when navigating back is SUPER AWKWARD!
 - views that respond with json e.g 404, should prob use a taunus method?
-- flash should be in layout really?
-- cmd + enter look up a lib that has simple api

   [1]: https://travis-ci.org/ponyfoo/ponyfoo.png?branch=master
   [2]: https://travis-ci.org/ponyfoo/ponyfoo